vperpl/sex-ploits/README.md

 # sex-ploits - Hello Kids
 <br>
 Hello.<br>
-Why suddenly we started to butt in riot and hurt streamers? it is because we got ignored. riot mirage blocked me on dm when I literally have him the method and a way to fix their client. packman ignores everything that is not script relates. support team in riots tickets is just a joke full of meme humanoids bots.
+Why suddenly we started to butt in riot and hurt streamers? it is because we got ignored. riot mirage blocked me on dm when I literally gave him the method and a way to fix their client. packman ignores everything that is not script related. support team in riots tickets is just a joke full of meme humanoids bots.
 <br> Riot didn't want a nice behind the scene fix.
 So now enjoy swarm of tickets since I released most broken exploits to the public.
-<br> Next time just learn to read Riot.<br>
+<br> Next time just learn to read Riot.<br><br>
+High respect for you Riot Evil Kiwi/Jalapeno you are like the only rioter that actually cares.<br>
+Riot Blasto now i understand why you quit the job.
 <br>wrote via 📲 so it autocorrected few words...
 <h1>**Working**</h1><br>